VirtoCommerce/vc-cli-module-template/README.md

 * vc-module-dba-xapi - Creates a new Virto Commerce module with DB Agnostic and XAPI support.
 * vc-module-dba - Creates a new Virto Commerce module with DB Agnostic support.
 * vc-module-xapi - Creates a new Virto Commerce module with XAPI support.
+* vc-crud - Creates all classes required for CRUD operations.

 ## Getting Started